 Technology today is changing our everyday lives.
 Visits to the dentist these days are a comfortable experience, requiring less time and creating more satisfying results.
 The biggest credit for that goes to the new technology and techniques.
 The combination of both enhanced your experience in every way, from early and accurate diagnostic to easier treatment with better results.
 At Advanced Dentistry of Alhambra, we are heavily invested in technology.
 The following are some of the everyday technology used in our dental office.

 Your jaw joint, called the temporomandibular joint (TMJ), is one of the most complex in your body, and when you experience pain or discomfort there, it can affect important functions like eating.
 Luckily, using occlusal splints or other therapies we offer treatment that can alleviate your symptoms and make sure your smile and jaw are healthy and aligned correctly.
 If you’re suffering from jaw pain, don’t hesitate to reach out to our team!

-With your busy schedule, having CEREC technology right here in our office means that you can save significant time and avoid the need to wear a temporary crown.
-Cerec digital technology allows us to quickly restore damaged tooth in just one office visit using ceramic, metal free, material that matches the natural color of the other teeth.
+With your busy schedule, having CEREC technology right here in our dental office means that you can save significant time and avoid the need to wear a temporary crown.
+Cerec digital technology allows us to quickly restore damaged tooth in just one dental office visit using ceramic, metal-free, material that matches the natural color of the other teeth.